-As we are nearing the Masik Shivaratri celebrations for the month, which would be celebrated on the 23rd of May, astroYogi explains the significance and relevance of this Hindu festival.
+As devotees are preparing for the Masik Shivratri on the 20th of august, astroYogi explains the significance and relevance of this Hindu festival.
 Shivratri is one of the major Hindu festivals which is celebrated in honor of Lord Shiva, one of the principal deities of Hinduism.

 Maha Shivratri is celebrated once a year in the Lunar month of Phalgun according to the Hindu calendar.
 In the Gregorian calendar, it corresponds to the month of February/March.
 Shivratri is a festival that finds mention in ancient religious Hindu scriptures too.
 Even ‘Ramayana’, mentions Sita worshipping Lord Shiva and asking his help in choosing the right life partner for herself.

 Though Maha Shivratri is celebrated on a grand scale annually, Hindus also celebrate ‘Masik Shivratri’ once in every lunar month.
 Masik Shivratri is celebrated on the 13th night or 14th day of each month, during the ‘Krishna Paksha’(waning moon).
 In May this year, it will fall on the 23rd.
 Though there are many legends and beliefs regarding Masik Shivratri celebrations, it is the day of the month which is considered most auspicious to pay homage to Lord Shiva.

 There are many legends and mythological anecdotes that explain why this festival is celebrated.
 A popular belief is that Masik Shivaratri is celebrated in reverence to the heavenly dance of creation, preservation, and destruction (The Tandava Nritya) performed by lord Shiva.
 On this day, devotees pray to the ‘Nataraja’(The dancing form of Lord Shiva) to help them attain salvation by burning egoism, lust, hatred, pride and jealousy.